 Certain areas of the (Town/City) of, Maine are subject to periodic flooding, causing serious damages to properties within these areas.
 Relief is available in the form of flood insurance as authorized by the National Flood Insurance Act of 1968.
 Therefore, the (Town/City) of, Maine has chosen to become a participating community in the National Flood Insurance Program and agrees to comply with the requirements of the National Flood Insurance Act of 1968 (P.L.
-90-488, as amended) as delineated in this Floodplain Management Ordinance.
-It is the intent of the (Town/City) of, Maine to require the recognition and evaluation of flood hazards in all official actions relating to land use in the floodplain areas having special flood hazards.
+90-488, as amended) as delineated in this Floodplain Management Ordinance It is the intent of the (Town/City) of, Maine to require the recognition and evaluation of flood hazards in all official actions relating to land use in the floodplain areas having special flood hazards.
 The (Town/City) of has the legal authority to adopt land use and control measures to reduce future flood losses pursuant to Title 30-A MRSA, Sections 3001-3007, 4352, 4401-4407, and Title 38 MRSA, Section 440.
 The National Flood Insurance Program, established in the aforesaid Act, provides that areas of the (Town/City) of having a special flood hazard be identified by the Federal Emergency Management Agency and that floodplain management measures be applied in such flood hazard areas.
 This Ordinance establishes a Flood Hazard Development Permit system and review procedure for development activities in the designated flood hazard areas of the (Town/City) of, Maine.
-DFIRM The areas of special flood hazard, Zone A, for the (Town/City) of, County, Maine, identified by the Federal Emergency Management Agency in a report entitled "Flood Insurance Study - County, Maine" dated, 2023 with accompanying "Flood Insurance Rate Map" dated, 2023 are hereby adopted by reference and declared to be a part of this Ordinance.
-NON-DFIRM The areas of special flood hazard, Zone A, identified by the Federal Emergency Management Agency in a map entitled "Flood Hazard Boundary Map" or "Flood Insurance Rate Map - (Town/City) of, Maine" dated, which is hereby adopted by reference and declared to be a part of this Ordinance.
+The areas of special flood hazard, Zones A, AE, AO, AH, and VE for the (Town/City) of, County, Maine, identified by the Federal Emergency Management Agency in a report entitled "Flood Insurance Study - County, Maine" dated, 2023 with accompanying "Flood Insurance Rate Map" dated, 2023 are hereby adopted by reference and declared to be a part of this Ordinance.
 ARTICLE II - PERMIT REQUIRED The shall be designated as the local Floodplain Administrator.
 The Floodplain Administrator shall have the authority to implement the commitment made to administer and enforce the requirements for participation in the National Flood Insurance Program.
-Before any construction or other development (as defined in Article XIII), including the placement of manufactured homes, begins within any areas of special flood hazard established in Article I, a Flood Hazard Development Permit shall be obtained from the This permit shall be in addition to any other permits which may be required pursuant to the codes and ordinances of the (Town/City) of , Maine.

-ARTICLE III - APPLICATION FOR PERMIT

-The application for a Flood Hazard Development Permit shall be submitted to the and shall include:
+Before any construction or other development (as defined in Article XIV), including the placement of manufactured homes, begins within any areas of special flood hazard established in Article I, a Flood Hazard Development Permit shall be obtained from the, except as provided in Article VII.
+This permit shall be in addition to any other permits which may be required pursuant to the codes and ordinances of the (Town/City) of, Maine.
+ARTICLE III - APPLICATION FOR PERMIT The application for a Flood Hazard Development Permit shall be submitted to the and shall include: